President Kovind to visit Gujarat from April 9-11 | Law-Order

 - India

-President Ram Nath Kovind will be visiting Gujarat from April 9 to 11, the Rashtrapati Bhavan said on Friday.
+President Ram Nath Kovind will be visiting Gujarat from April 9 to 11 to attend a series of events, a press release from Rashtrapati Bhavan said on Friday.

-He will inaugurate a National Conference on Mediation and Information Technology being organised by the High Court of Gujarat in Ekta Nagar, Narmada district, on Saturday, the Rashtrapati Bhavan said in a statement.
+He will inaugurate a National Conference on Mediation and Information Technology, being organised by the High Court of Gujarat at Ekta Nagar, Narmada district, on Saturday, it said.

-Kovind will inaugurate the Madhavpur Ghed Fair-2022 at Madhavpur in Porbandar on April 10, it said.
+Further, the president will inaugurate Madhavpur Ghed Fair-2022 at Madhavpur in Porbandar on April 10, read the release.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)